petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.10_ADM.md

 This section describes the organization environment and framework of software development structure.

-## Roles and basic Responsibilities
+## Staffing roles and responsibilities

 ### Testing